glsoo/Autopilot/README.md

 **Use this software at your own risk.**

-- Autopilot can control your mouse and keyboard automatically.
+- Synapto can control your mouse and keyboard automatically.
 - The developer is **not responsible** for any unintended behavior, file changes, system actions, or data loss.
 - Always run in a controlled environment and review objectives before submitting.